ScoutmasterBucky/ScoutmasterBucky/site/other-awards/Boardsailing-BSA/index.md

 <div class="Ta(c) Pt(1em)--s">

 ![scoutmaster-bucky-boardsailing-bsa]({{imageSmb}})
-**Note:** *Swimsuit / swim trunks emblem - The Boardsailing BSA patch is NOT worn on the uniform or the sash; it is worn on the left side of the swimsuit / swim trunks*
+<p>Swimsuit / swim trunks emblem - The Boardsailing BSA patch is NOT worn on the uniform or the sash; it is worn on the left side of the swimsuit / swim trunks</p>
 </div>

 <div>